The Yester years.

 My first camera came in the most memorable way: I was about seven, staring at a white-and-orange cow-print 35mm through a shop window in the early ’90s.
 My mother promised she’d buy it… if I stopped scratching my eczema.

 Ok so metaphorically, I got the itch for photography instead.
-From that moment, I began capturing my little world, noticing details, giving shape to my silences and essentially playing with a more interesting toy.
+From that moment, I began capturing my little world, noticing details, giving shape to my silences and essentially playing with a more interesting toy that did real things .

 In the early 2000s, Poundland sold disposable cameras—and you guessed it for a pound.
 I’d send them off in the post to be processed, sometimes waiting weeks for that glossy paper envelope to arrive.
 At 13, there was nothing more thrilling than having post and unwrapping those forgotten, impulsive, high-energy moments.
 Time travel in 5x4 prints.
 It was feeling of being able to transport back to relive the emotions.
 The funny, the sad, all relived.